lingua-libre/BlueLL/README.md

 To activate BlueLL for all users and anonymous visitors, you need to set the `$wgDefaultSkin` variable and set it to `bluell`.

     $wgDefaultSkin = "bluell";

+## Issue tracker
+[Wikimedia Pabricator](https://phabricator.wikimedia.org/tag/lingua_libre/) is our main issues tracker, Wikimedians can create "New Task" or open "New Bug Report" there.

+For non-wikimedians users, please open [a github issue](../issues).